 Creation of a comprehensive analytical model: includes identification, analysis, and validation of known multiple measures data points, drawing directly from research obtained through the Student Transcript-Enhanced Placement Study pilot, and leveraging of predictive analytic software to identify new data points that can serve as effective multiple measures.

 Development of user tools for assessment and placement using multiple measures: includes the engagement of pilot colleges throughout the process to assist in development of the analytic tools and user interface, and to test the tools and models using local college data supplied through the data warehouse.

-MMAP is engaged with nearly 30 pilot colleges from across the state that are providing feedback on predictive models and user tools to help inform the adoption of the multiple measures approach.
-Visit pilot colleges page
+MMAP is engaged with over 60 pilot colleges from across the state that are providing feedback on predictive models and user tools to help inform the adoption of the multiple measures approach.
+Visit pilot colleges page >

 Butte-Glenn Community College District